 Anime and Manga

-- Fullmetal Alchemist is an example when humans become Neglectful Precursors of much stronger beings than they are themselves.
+- The prosecution would like to submit to the court the cases of a number of humans in Fullmetal Alchemist where-in they become Neglectful Precursors of much stronger beings than they are themselves.
 Because of bad initial appearance they dump their creations, which made them hate humanity or seek a very cruel ways to become humans, made worse when the Big Bad helps them survive and gain power by feeding them Philosopher's Stones.

 - Your Honor, I would like to mention the Unnamed Aliens from Happy Seven.
 They were fighting so much they created a super weapon strong enough to blow up the universe, hid it inside Earth, then left.And, then they waited till there was actually less then 5 minutes left to decide to come stop the machine.

-- In the manga ''Hotel''.
+- The prosecution presents it case against Humanity in the manga Hotel.
 Humanity are precursors to the sentient computers, one (Louis) whose task is to ensure that the DNA of all Earth life is protected and a second who's task is to protect the DNA of humans in order to colonize another world in hopes of saving the species.
 While the creations of Louis may or may not be independent sentient robots separate from itself the creation of his counterpart in space certainly are ... we're assholes who did nothing but cause Earth to die and died in the process ourselves leaving Earth an unlivable wasteland.

-- Humanity in Nausicań of the Valley of the Wind.
+- In the case of The People V. Humanity in Nausicań of the Valley of the Wind.
 It engineered a vast, vast number of Weapon of Mass Destruction, which include the titanic cyborg-like God Warriors, destroyed the entire ecosystem of the whole world, and finally all but perished in the Seven Days Of Fire.
 But its greatest sin was to create the Heart of Shuwa, a biological computer which contains a human-like consciousness, and which, when found by the few surviving humans, dispensed just enough scientific knowledge to enthrall them.
 Additionally, war technology pre-Seven Days Of Fire is still scattered across the planet, including the aforementioned God Warriors.

-- The Celestials of the Marvel Universe tinkered with humanity's genes, creating the Eternals and the Deviants, as well as sticking the X-Gene into humanity's genetic mix.
+- The prosecution submits the case of the Celestials of the Marvel Universe to the court's attention.
+Let it be known that the Celestials did willingly tinker with humanity's genes, creating the Eternals and the Deviants, as well as sticking the X-Gene into humanity's genetic mix.
 They also happened to leave behind one of their advanced spaceships where it would be found by En Sabah Nur, one of the first mutants resulting from the X-Gene.
 One can guess at the sort of use he put the Celestials' technology to by the fact that he renamed himself Apocalypse.
-Then it turns out they let En Sabah Nur nick their stuff so he would owe them a favor.
+Then it turns out they let En Sabah Nur nick their stuff so he would owe them a favor, heedless of the consequences.
+In another case, the Celestials deemed the Terminex unfit for further evolution and wiped them out, they did not see fit to finish the job and let the Terminus project they left behind alone.
+This resulted in the destruction of entire ecosystems in numerous galaxies and may have been the end of life as we know it on Earth if not for the efforts of the Fantastic Four.
+For added kicks, the Terminus project only began in response to Celestial aggression in the first place and would have taken a trivial amount of effort for them to put an end to.

 - Your Honor, I present to the Court the Guardians of the Universe - while it is true they created the intergalactic police force now known as the Green Lantern Corps, and that they have had a major role in the defeat of the Anti-Monitor, Superboy-Prime and Mandrakk the Dark Monitor, there has been an ever growing list of incidents which leads the prosecution to wonder exactly what is it that the Guardians have been doing with that power.